dave5801/data-structures/README.md

     # post_order: sort by subtrees recursively back up to root, O(n)

     # breadth first: also known as level order, search by left and right nodes in descending order, O(n)

+    # delete_node: checks if the root is none, or the root is to be deleted, else pass to delete helper

+    # delete: proper node deletion from BST, O(log n) relative to the height of the tree, assumming its balanced